July in

 UV index

-The months with the highest UV index in Maan are June through August, with an average maximum UV index of 12.
-A UV Index reading of 11, and higher, represents an extreme health hazard from exposure to the Sun's UV radiation for the ordinary person.
+The months with the highest UV index are June through August, with an average maximum UV index of 12.
+A UV Index estimate of 11, and higher, represents an excessive health risk from unprotected exposure to Sun's UV rays for the ordinary person.

-Note: A maximum UV index of 12 in July translates into the following recommendations:
+Note: A daily maximum UV index of 12 in July translates into the following instructions: